Moriori: Political organisation

-The Moriori in popular culture
+In popular culture

-Based on the writing of Percy Smith and Elsdon Best from the late 19th century, theories grew up that the Māori had displaced a more primitive pre-Māori population of Moriori (sometimes described as a small-statured, dark-skinned race of possible Melanesian origin), in mainland New Zealand – and that the Chatham Island Moriori were the last remnant of this earlier race.
+Based on the writing of Percy Smith and Elsdon Best from the late 19th century, theories grew up that the Māori had displaced a more primitive pre-Māori population of Moriori (sometimes described as a small-statured, dark-skinned race of possible Melanesian origin) in mainland New Zealand – and that the Chatham Island Moriori were the last remnant of this earlier race.
 These theories also favoured the supposedly more recent and more technically able Māori.
-This was used to justify racist stereotyping, colonisation, and conquest by cultural "superiors". and – from the view of European settlers – of undermining the notion of the Māori as the indigenous people of New Zealand, making them just one in a progression of waves of migration and conquest by increasingly more civilised people.
+This was used to justify racist stereotyping, colonisation, and conquest by cultural "superiors".
+From the view of European settlers this served the purpose of undermining the notion of the Māori as the indigenous people of New Zealand, making them just one in a progression of waves of migration and conquest by increasingly more civilised people.

 The hypothesis of a racially distinct pre-Māori Moriori people was criticised in the 20th century by a number of historians, anthropologists and ethnologists; among them anthropologist H. D. Skinner in 1923, ethnologist Roger Duff in the 1940s, historian and ethnographer Arthur Thomson in 1959, as well as Michael King in Moriori: A People Rediscovered in 2000, James Belich in 2002, and K. R. Howe in Te Ara: The Encyclopedia of New Zealand.

 The idea of Moriori arriving earlier and being vastly distinct from Māori was widely published in the early 20th century.
 Crucially, this story was also promoted in a series of three articles in the New Zealand School Journal of 1916, and the 1934 A. W. Reed schoolbook The Coming of the Maori to Ao-tea-roa—and therefore became familiar to generations of schoolchildren.
 This in turn has been repeated by the media and politicians.
 However, at no point has this idea completely dominated the discussion, with the academic consensus slowly gaining more public awareness over the 20th century.

-The 2004 David Mitchell novel Cloud Atlas, and its 2012 film adaption both featured the enslavement of Moriori by the Maori on the Chatham Islands in the mid-19th century.
-Scholar Gabriel S. Estrada criticised the depiction of Maori slave culture as being incorrectly depicted in a similar manner to slavery in the United States, featuring enslaved Moriori working on plantations similar to those in the American South.
+The 2004 David Mitchell novel Cloud Atlas and its 2012 film adaption both featured the enslavement of Moriori by the Māori on the Chatham Islands in the mid-19th century.
+The film adaption stars David Gyasi as "Autua", a Moriori slave, in spite of the fact Gyasi is British of Ghanaian descent and bears no physical resemblance to Moriori people.
+Scholar Gabriel S. Estrada criticised the depiction of Māori slave culture as being incorrectly depicted in a similar manner to slavery in the United States, featuring enslaved Moriori working on plantations similar to those in the American South.
 The interchangeability of these two practices has been noted by historians as being a common misconception in popular culture.